National Quantum Initiative Act: Act

-Recent Developments
+Related actions

+Quantum Sandbox for Near-Term Applications Act

 In May 2025, U.S. lawmakers introduced the bipartisan Quantum Sandbox for Near-Term Applications Act (S.1344), aiming to amend the National Quantum Initiative Act.
-The proposed legislation seeks to establish a public-private partnership to accelerate the development of near-term quantum applications by creating testbeds—referred to as "quantum sandboxes"—for innovators to test quantum technologies in real-world environments.
-The initiative focuses on applications that can be developed and deployed within 24 months, with emphasis on sectors such as manufacturing, energy, and healthcare.
+The proposed legislation sought to establish a public-private partnership to accelerate the development of near-term quantum applications by creating testbeds, referred to as "quantum sandboxes", for innovators to test quantum technologies in real-world environments.
+The initiative focused on applications that can be developed and deployed within 24 months, with emphasis on sectors such as manufacturing, energy, and healthcare.

 Texas Quantum Initiative

 In May 2025, the Texas House of Representatives passed House Bill 4751, establishing the Texas Quantum Initiative.
-The legislation aims to position Texas as a national leader in quantum technology by fostering advancements in quantum computing, networking, and sensing technologies.
-The initiative outlines the development of a comprehensive strategic plan, the attraction of quantum projects and partners to Texas, expansion of workforce training opportunities, and support for developing a quantum manufacturing supply chain within the state.
-An executive committee appointed by the governor will oversee the initiative, and a dedicated fund will be established to support its activities.
-The bill is scheduled to take effect on September 1, 2025, pending approval by the Texas Senate and the governor.
+The legislation aims to position Texas as a national leader in quantum technology by funding quantum research and development.
+The bill went into effect on September 1, 2025.

+Executive orders

+In June 2026, President Trump signed two executive orders directing a whole-of-government effort to accelerate domestic quantum computing development and to speed the federal government's transition to post-quantum cryptography.